 Tarball installation

-It is possible to play out, untar and run ".tar" files with the qbee remote device management platform.
+It is possible to play out, untar and run ".tar" files.
 This allows to easily deploy collections of files through a single transfer.
 Also here our file distribution configuration is used.
 Please upload your tar files with the qbee file manager and follow the following steps to transfer it to your IoT edge devices:

 File Source: